kgisl/pythonFDP/notes/cs3003-unit4.md

 ## Exercises for Illustrative Programs

 - http://j.mp/butFirstCC and http://j.mp/butLastCC - iterate over a list
+	- http://bit.ly/sumSquareCC - traverse and do a summation
 - http://j.mp/rightShiftCC - right shift exactly by one position
 - http://j.mp/swapListCC - swap elements in a list
 - http://j.mp/enumListCC  - manually code out the enumerate function